UPDATED: Indiana Stay-At-Home Order FAQ

 A knowing violation of an executive order issued pursuant to Indiana’s Emergency Disaster Law is a class B misdemeanor, punishable up to 180 days incarceration and a fine of up to $1,000.

-The Indiana State Department of Health will work with the Indiana Alcohol & Tobacco Commission when issuing warnings, citations or orders to close nonessential businesses that remain open.
+The Indiana State Department of Health will work with the Enforcement Response Team led by the Indiana Alcohol & Tobacco Commission when issuing warnings, citations or orders to close nonessential businesses that remain open.
 Essential businesses can also face warnings, citations or orders to close for violations of social distancing and sanitation requirements.

 What is an essential activity?